 Johanna Gripenberg's research group

-STAD’s research is interdisciplinary and methodologically based on both a quantitative and a qualitative approach.
-The research group works together to develop and expand the knowledge in the field of alcohol and drug prevention and is composed of researchers with expertise in the areas of public health, epidemiology, psychology, criminology, social work, biochemistry, and communication studies.
+Our research group aims at developing and expanding the knowledge in the field of substance use prevention and related problems.
+We are researchers with expertise in the areas of public health, epidemiology, psychology, criminology, social work, biochemistry, and communication studies.

-STAD conducts applied research based on a systems theory approach to prevention, which includes interdisciplinary and cross-sector collaboration between key stakeholders.
-Together with the stakeholders, we then act to develop, implement and evaluate methods aimed to have an impact on the availability and demand for alcohol and drugs within the community.
-In order for interventions to be as effective and context-adapted as possible, evaluation is a key area of research at STAD.
-Evaluations are both formative and summative and systematically examine implementation processes and final results of STAD’s prevention work in society.
+We conduct applied research based on a systems theory approach to prevention, which includes interdisciplinary and cross-sector collaboration between key stakeholders.
+In co-production with the stakeholders, we then act to develop, implement and evaluate methods aimed to have an impact on the availability and demand for substances within the community.
+Evaluation is a key area for our research group.
+Evaluations are both formative and summative and systematically examine implementation processes and final results of STAD’s prevention work in the society.

 Further information about STAD’s work can be found on www.stad.org

 Selected Research Projects

 - Development and evaluation of substance use prevention in the nightlife setting

 - Development and evaluation of an alcohol preventive intervention at football arenas

 - Development and evaluation of “100% Pure Hard Training” – a doping preventive intervention at gyms